carolzhou/multiPhATE2/README.md

 #### ABOUT COMPARE-GENE-PROFILES and the GENOMICS MODULE

 CompareGeneProfiles performs binary blast (NxN) of the genes from each genome against the genes from every other genome provided by the user.
 The code then identifies for each gene its mutual and non-mutual best hits against corresponding genes from each of the other genomes, and reports if no corresponding hit is found.
 For each binary genome-to-genome comparison, hits are ordered with respect to the query (reference, or first) genome.
-The Genomics module inputs the binary blast files from CompareGeneProfiles and computes genes and proteins that correspond across all the input genomes with respect to the reference genome.
+The Genomics module inputs the binary blast results files from CompareGeneProfiles and computes genes and proteins that correspond across all the input genomes with respect to the reference genome.
 Ultimately, homology groups comprising each reference gene (or protein) and its corresponding genes, plus its homologs and their corresponding genes.
 Homology groups are output as fasta files and annotation files.

 #### HOW TO SET UP MULTI-PHATE ON YOUR LOCAL MACHINE